Rik Mayall

 Richard Michael Mayall (/ˈmeɪɔːl/; 7 March 1958 – 9 June 2014) was an English comedian, actor and writer.
 He formed a close partnership with Adrian Edmondson while they were students at Manchester University, and was a pioneer of alternative comedy in the 1980s.

 Mayall starred in numerous successful comedy series throughout his career, including The Young Ones (1982–1984), The Comic Strip Presents...
 (1983–2012), Filthy Rich & Catflap (1987), The New Statesman (1987–1994), Bottom (1991–1995), and Believe Nothing (2002).
-He also starred in the comedy films Drop Dead Fred (1991) and Guest House Paradiso (1999).
+He starred in the comedy films Drop Dead Fred (1991) and Guest House Paradiso (1999).
 Mayall won a Primetime Emmy Award for his voiceover performance as Mr. Toad in TVC London's 1996 animated movie The Willows in Winter (a sequel to TVC's 1995 production of The Wind in the Willows, in which Mayall also played Toad).
 His comedic style, defined by the over-the-top, grotesque and deeply unsympathethic characters he portrayed, was described as energetic "post-punk".

 Mayall died of a heart attack at his home in London on 9 June 2014 at the age of 56.
-BBC Television director Danny Cohen praised him as a "truly brilliant" comedian with a unique stage presence, whose "fireball creativity" and approach to sitcom had inspired a generation of comedy stars.

 Early life

-The second of four children, Mayall was born on 7 March 1958 at 98 Pittmans Field, Harlow, Essex, to Gillian (née Harrild; 1930–2018) and John Mayall (1925–2011).
+The second of four children, Richard Michael Mayall was born on 7 March 1958 at 98 Pittmans Field, Harlow, Essex, to Gillian (1930–2018) and John Mayall (1925–2011).
 He had an older brother, Anthony, and two younger sisters, Libby and Kate.
 When Mayall was three years old, he and his parents—who taught drama—moved to Droitwich Spa, Worcestershire, where he spent the rest of his childhood and performed in his parents' plays.

 He attended King's School, Worcester, to which he won a free scholarship.
 He failed most of his O-levels and scraped through A-levels.
 In 1975, Mayall went to the Victoria University of Manchester (now known as the University of Manchester) to study drama.
 He claimed that he failed to get a degree, or that he did not even turn up to his finals, but in reality he graduated with lower second-class honours in 1978.
 It was there that he met his future comedy partner Ade Edmondson; Ben Elton, a fellow student; and Lise Mayer, with whom he later co-wrote The Young Ones.